Dark states of quantum search cause imperfect detection: Examples

 \subsection{Additional examples}

 We have worked out a number of additional examples where $\TDP<1$ and the associated dark states for other simple geometries of graphs.
 These include a complete graph, a star graph, a hypercube and a tree graph.
-The results are presented in the appendix, and summarized together with the previous examples in Fig. \ref{fig:ExampleGraphs2}.
+The results are presented in appendix C, and summarized together with the previous examples in Fig. \ref{fig:ExampleGraphs2}.
 The detection node is represented by an open circle, All other (filled) circles are possible initial states and the numbers next to them represent the corresponding total detection probability.
 It is interesting to note that in all these simple cases, $\TDP$ is rational, and except for the tree, is simply 1 over an integer.
-We will expand upon this observation in the second paper of this series.
+The detection probability for some Larger systems is discussed in Ref.~\cite{Thiel2020a}.

+We note that after infinitely many unsuccessful detection attempts only the dark component of the initial wave function survive.
+The dark space is invariant under unitary evolution and strong detection \cite{Facchi2003a, Schaefer2014a}.
+Similar behavior can be found in the long-time behavior of general open quantum dynamics \cite{Novotny2012a}.
+An interesting question would be which of the here described features will carry over when one employs weak measurements or open quantum dynamics \cite{Svensson2013a, Tamir2013a, Gurvitz2017a, Chan2019a}.